AnAngryGoose/anangrygoose.github.io/docs/services/omada/omada.md

 ## Overview

 The **Omada Software Defined Networking (SDN)** platform is TP-Link's centralized management solution.
-It manages gateways (routers), switches, and access points (APs) from a single interface.
+It manages all your TP-Link hardwaer from a single interface.

-While hardware controllers (OC200/OC300) exist, this guide covers running the software controller in a Docker container to utilize existing server hardware.
+I have not gotten too into the deeper settings of omada, but this is basics from what I did.

 ---